 What and when you eat before Pilates depends on personal factors and your workout intensity.
 As a general rule, avoid hard-to-digest foods as your class approaches to ensure you’re comfortable throughout.

 Typically, most people allow at least 30 minutes to an hour between a full meal and their workout session.
-Many also avoid eating up to 2 hours before exercise to ensure complete digestion.
 However, if you face an intense training session, a quick snack 30 or so minutes before Pilates can provide you with a much-needed energy boost.
+You can check out our full article on what to eat before pilates for more meal and snack ideas.

 The foods you eat between Pilates sessions should match your fitness goals and body type.
 But your diet should consist of well-balanced meals, to prepare you for your next workout and support muscle building.
 Focus on nutrient-dense and whole foods to optimize your results.